 Before understanding the disease, it's important to understand the function of a gallbladder.
 As a small, pear shaped pouch under the liver, the gallbladder essentially acts as a storage vessel for bile.
 As you begin to digest food, a series of signals will trigger the gallbladder to release bile into the small intestine.
 This bile will assist in the breakdown of fats, aiding the digestive system.

 Dr. Vasdekas sees patients from Orland Park, Joliet, Bolingbrook, Naperville, Oak Lawn, and more.
-Learn about gallbladder disease and call to schedule your consultation today.
+Learn about gallbladder disease and call to schedule your consultation at our surgical office in Homer Glen today.

 Types of Gallbladder Disease

 While the term seems very specific, gallbladder disease is just an umbrella term for any issue that happens within the gallbladder.
 There are specific diagnoses for most problems, but the symptoms are typically very similar.
 The most common forms of gallbladder disease include: